Human Bias

 This note collects evidence demonstrating the need for self-governance of all agents, including nonhuman beings.

-- larger species
+- size bias: favouring larger species over smaller ones

-- land over ocean
+- land over ocean bias: prioritising terrestrial ecosystems

-- temperate over tropical
+- temperate over tropical bias: prioritising temperate ecosystems over tropical ones

 Examples of Bias in Life Sciences